Thebuilderekes/blog/notes.md

 ### POSTS

 - Posts are fetched from the database
-- There's going to be only one featured post
+- There's going to be only one featured post on the homepage
 - Every post has a category.
 - You can click on the category name to list all posts that are under that category.
-  Some categories do not have posts.
+- Some categories do not have posts.

 ## BLOG PAGE